jordansmedeiros/mascate-pro/WARP.md

 const margin = ((sale_price - purchase_price) / purchase_price) * 100;
 ```

-## Migration Notes

-### From Previous MVP
-The system can migrate data from a previous localStorage-based version:
-- Look for `mascate_usuarios`, `mascate_produtos`, `mascate_logs` keys
-- Automatic migration transforms data to new SQLite schema
-- Preserves user accounts and product catalog

-### Database Export/Import
-The system supports data backup and restore:
-- `exportDatabase()` creates a JSON backup of all data
-- `importDatabase()` restores from backup file
-- All data stored locally in browser's localStorage

 ## Common Development Tasks

 ### Adding a New Feature Module